 It is another multi-tasker meaning that it can be used anywhere, face and body.
 Personally I have been mainly using it as a hand cream and it works brilliantly, leaving my dry hands really soft and smooth.
 Weleda have swapped the packaging from the aluminium tubes to plastic ones, making Skinfood Light easier to travel with.
 I know a lot of people had problems with the aluminium tubes splitting before the product was finished, but I also know a lot of people who are trying to steer away from plastic.
 Packaging is such a hard area for brands at the moment and I don’t think there is an ideal solution.
 Weleda have looked at the overall carbon footprint of their packaging and found that the plastic tubes, which contain 25% recycled plastic content to be the best overall option at this point.

 I think the Weleda Skinfood light will be another hit product for the brand, for anyone who loved the scent and efficacy of the original, but prefers a lighter formula it is ideal.
-I purchased myself three tubes as I had a feeling it would be a winner when I had the pleasure of testing it out before launch at this years Weleda advisor conference.
+I purchased myself three tubes as I had a feeling it would be a winner when I had the pleasure of testing it out.

 Have you tried the new Weleda Skinfood light?
 Do you love the original Skinfood?